Philippian Jailer looks after Paul and Silas – AD50.

-Paul a Roman citizen could not be put in prison with out a trial.
-Not that withstanding Paul had been and would be put in prison with out a legal trial a number of times.
-The local anchorites having to escort Paul out of prison with many apologizes.
+Paul a Roman citizen could not be put in prison without a trial.
+Not that withstanding Paul had been and would be put in prison without a legal trial a number of times.
+The local anchorites having to escort Paul out of prison with many apologies.

 Paul saw it a wonderful place to speak about his Lord and Master Jesus and using song Paul was used to bring the Philippian Jailer and household to faith in Jesus.

 22 The crowd joined in the attack against them.
 Then the magistrates had Paul and Silas stripped of their clothes and ordered them beaten with rods.
 23 After giving them a severe beating, they threw them in jail and ordered the jailer to keep them under tight security.
 24 Having received these orders, he put them into the inner cell and fastened their feet in leg irons.

 25 Around midnight, Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
 26 Suddenly, there was an earthquake so violent that the foundations of the prison were shaken.
 All the doors immediately flew open, and everyone’s chains were unfastened.

 27 When the jailer woke up and saw the prison doors wide open, he drew his sword and was about to kill himself, since he thought the prisoners had escaped.
 28 But Paul shouted in a loud voice, “Don’t hurt yourself, because we are all here!”

 29 The jailer asked for torches and rushed inside.
 Trembling as he knelt in front of Paul and Silas, 30 he took them outside and asked, “Sirs, what must I do to be saved?”

 31 They answered, “Believe on the Lord Jesus, and you and your family will be saved.”
 32 Then they spoke the word of the Lord to him and everyone in his home.